pip-services/pip-services-docs/content/en/python/commons/refer/references.md

 - **returns**: Any - a matching component reference or None if nothing was found.

 #### get_one_required
-Gets a required component reference that matches specified locator.
+Gets a required component reference that matches a specified locator.
 throws a [ReferenceException](../reference_exception) when no references found.

 > get_one_required(locator: Any): Any